 - For lunch, tuna, and avocado salad.

-- And for dinner, barbequed chicken legs with creamy spinach and broccoli is always a winner.
+- And for dinner, barbequed chicken legs with creamy spinach and broccoli are always a winner.

 The most nutritious sources of plant proteins are lentils, black beans, and chickpeas.

-- For breakfast, try homemade granola with nuts, seed, coconut flakes, full-fat yogurt, and raspberries.
+- For breakfast, try homemade granola with nuts, seeds, coconut flakes, full-fat yogurt, and raspberries.